 Nearly all neutron cross section measurements are made relative to a neutron cross section standard such as the hydrogen elastic cross section.
 Maintaining accurate current values for the standard cross sections is the primary objective of this task that can be most efficiently accomplished through international cooperation.
 A new international evaluation of the neutron cross-section standards is now underway.
 It is important to improve the standards database and procedures for evaluations in preparation for new evaluations of the standards.
 To assist in this, an IAEA data development project "maintenance of the neutron cross section standards" was initiated to ensure that we are prepared for the next evaluations of the neutron cross section standards.
 Historically the standards evaluation activity has included data other than the cross section standards, i.e. the thermal constants and the 252 Cf spontaneous fission neutron spectrum.
-Recently the scope has been broadened, largely through the data development project, to include an investigation of possible inelastic scattering cross section reference standards; considering additional standards energy ranges for the Au(n, γ) cross section; and proposing updates for the evaluations of the 252 Cf spontaneous fission neutron spectrum.
+Recently the scope has been broadened, largely through the data development project, to include an investigation of possible inelastic scattering cross section reference standards; considering adding additional standards energy ranges for the Au(n, γ) cross section; and proposing updates for the evaluations of the 252 Cf spontaneous fission neutron spectrum and the 235 U thermal neutron-induced fission neutron spectrum.